pumbaasdad/aws-account/README.md

     1. Click `Show Access Key` and ake note of the new access key ID and secret access key.
  1. Click `Receive Billing Alerts` [here](https://console.aws.amazon.com/billing/home?#/preferences).
  1. Fork this repository for use with Terraform Cloud.
+ 1. Fork [system-restore](https://github.com/pumbaasdad/system-restore) for use with terraform cloud.
  1. Setup Terraform Cloud account ([instructions](https://tinyurl.com/y8ph3b5r)).
     1. Create a new account.
     1. Create a new organization.
+    1. Configure GitHub OAuth Access using these [instructions](https://www.terraform.io/docs/cloud/vcs/github.html).
+        1. Note the OAuth Token ID on the final page.
+    1. Create a new API Token
+        1. Click on your avatar and click `User Settings`.
+        1. Click `Tokens`.
+        1. Click `Create an API token`.
+        1. Give the token a description and click `Create API Token`.
+        1. Make note of your token and click `Done`.
     1. Create a workspace.
         1. Give the organization access to your fork of this repository.
         1. Configure Variables